Spotlight: Trucktoberfest, ShalomFest, Jack White and The Raconteurs and more highlight events this week

 Brush Creek Bazaar

 Enjoy shopping, entertainment and carnival activities at an outdoor festival, 10900 S. Louisville Ave., Friday Oct.
-11- Sunday, Oct.
+11 to Sunday, Oct.
 13, featuring vendor booths with everything from decor and soap to candles and clothing. brushcreekbazaar.org

 Sawyer Brown